dingusagar/mind-palace/README.md

 #### Rollout Plans:
 -  The first version can be a POC, a simple Python application that takes a PDF as input and extracts the highlights from pdf, and builds the knowledge graph.
 -  In the actual release, we can roll this out as a web application or Chrome extension.

+#### Todo :
+- do POC on text summarization / topic modelling on pdf highlights and see if that makes sense for creating concepts in the graph.
+- Search for some nice python libraries for building interactive graphs.
+(Neo4j ?, TBD)